idelfonsog2/idelfonsog2.github.io/README.md

 - Solid knowledge of Apple technologies.
 - Solid knowledge of software architecture and best practices.
 - Solid knowledge of web services.
-- Experience working with varitions of teams from solo developer to technical leadership coordination across techstack
+- Experience working with variations of teams from solo developer to technical leadership coordination across techstack
 - Keeping up to date with new technologies (and my community ❤️iOS)
 - MobDevOps, DevOps
 - Mentoring (also read: [volunteer](#volunteer))